jonrau1/ElectricEye/README.md

 python3 eeauditor/controller.py -t AWS -a AWS_IAM_Auditor
 ```

-You can get a full name of the auditors (as well as their checks within comments by using the following command).
+You can get a full name of the auditors (as well as their check description within comments by using the following command).

 ```bash
 python3 eeauditor/controller.py -t AWS --list-checks
 ```

 #### Build and push the Docker image to ECR
+___

 **Note:** You must have [permissions to push images](https://docs.aws.amazon.com/AmazonECR/latest/userguide/docker-push-ecr-image.html) to ECR before performing this step.
 These permissions are not included in the instance profile example.